 A Two-Way Street

-Life and literature come together in a class taught inside prison walls.
+Life and literature come together in a Russian literature class for students and incarcerated men taught inside prison walls.

 Every Tuesday afternoon during the spring semester, 13 Bryn Mawr students piled into a couple of College vans and traveled 15 miles down 476 to the state correctional institution in Chester.
 There, with their professor José Vergara, they joined 14 incarcerated men for a three-hour class on Russian literature.